hydro-sdk/hydro-sdk.io/blog/2021-04-03-expressing-inexpressible-constant-values.md

 }
 ```

 The `zero` field references a public static method, so it is fine to perform a simple syntax transform.
-At first glance, the `largest` field appears impossible to express in Typescript.
-There is no way to expose the `_giantScalar` symbol in a way that it can be accessed from Typescript.
+At first glance, the `largest` field appears impossible to express in TypeScript.
+There is no way to expose the `_giantScalar` symbol in a way that it can be accessed from TypeScript.

 SWID has enough semantic understanding to understand that the reference to `_giantScalar` from `largest` is not only a field on `Rect` but that it's also just a primitive.
 Therefore, both are safe to emit.